bANT:pTAN

 - Label each sample appropriately with your Client ID, Sample Date, and Sample ID.
 Samples for Phenolics analysis also require a Crush Date, Varietal, and Appellation.
 The analysis cannot be performed without the applicable information for each sample.

-To arrange for pickup, clients must be located near Santa Barbara, Goleta, Buellton, or Lompoc and notify us by 10 am for same-day retrieval.
+To arrange for pickup, clients must be located near Lompoc, Buellton, Santa Ynez, Goleta, or Santa Barbara and notify us by 11 am for same-day retrieval.
 Please contact us for more information.

 - Our invoices are sent via email and are due upon receipt.

-To ensure their stability, we ask our clients either freeze or boil their juice / fermenting wine samples before shipment.
-Please note that boiling or freezing your samples may influence your results and we cannot guarantee their validity.
+To ensure their stability, we ask our clients freeze their juice samples before shipment.
 Please contact Bound with any additional questions about sample preparation before shipment.
 We recommend expedited same-day to one-day shipping with a tracking number included.

 Frozen